 Local political units and public entities should officially communicate to contractors whether their specific project will be resumed.
 Notwithstanding any general authorization to resume construction activities, contractors should not resume work on public construction projects until directed to do so by the applicable governmental unit.

 Certain commonwealth agencies and independent commissions have already issued guidance for critical or essential projects that are continuing.
 Those specific agency or commission directives should be followed unless there is a direct conflict with these guidelines, in which case these guidelines control.
 Contractors working on public construction projects must follow construction restart or resumption plans established by that agency or commission.

 Inspections and Appraisals

 Beginning May 1, 2020, in-person inspection and appraisals related to construction financing loans, and UCC building code plan review and inspection services may be conducted as necessary for all construction projects authorized under this guidance.

 Businesses that have questions about whether this guidance applies to them may email the Department of Labor and Industry at RA-LIBOIS-BUILDINGS@pa.gov.

-Businesses in the construction industry may wish to refer to PennDOT’s COVID-19 Guidance for Restarting Construction Projects which provided a process for restarting construction projects that were suspended in response to COVID-19 mitigation.
+Businesses in the construction industry may wish to refer to PennDOT’s COVID-19 Construction and Maintenance page.

 Help is available for people who are struggling with their mental or emotional health or feeling anxious or overly stressed contact the Crisis Text Line by texting PA to 741-741.